Do you want to know about the disadvantages of blockchain technology? If yes, you have come to the right place. Let’s dive in!

 Right now, there are multiple blockchain technologies out there.
 If you pick up the most popular ones including the blockchain technology used by Bitcoin, you will find a lot of inefficiencies within the system.
 This is one of the big disadvantages of blockchain.

-First of all, when I tried to set up the bitcoin miner on my system, I quickly found out that the ledger can easily cross 100’s of GBs.
-It was not efficient in data storage which can lead to storage problems for multiple nodes who want to become part of the network.
+First of all, when I tried to set up the Bitcoin miner on my system, I quickly found out that the ledger can easily cross hundreds of GBs.
+It was not efficient in data storage which can lead to storage problems for multiple nodes that want to become part of the network.

 Clearly, there needs to be a better way to handle this as whenever the data is updated, nodes need to replicate it.
 Moreover, the size of the blockchain grows with more transactions and nodes.
 If it continues to grow, then the whole network is slowed down.
 This is not ideal for commercial blockchains where it is essential for the network to be fast and secure at the same time.